 Oklahoma Counseling License Requirements

-Pursuing a career in counseling is a long journey with many steps.
-The path to an Oklahoma counseling license can take many years and requires a significant commitment to upgrading your skills and experience.
-Currently, 9,440 counselors work in the state in a range of subspecialties.1-5 This guide summarizes the path to the major types of licensure, such as Licensed Professional Counselor (LPC), and shares details about the job outlook for those seeking counseling licensure in Oklahoma in the coming years.
+As of May 2021, over 9,480 counselors work in the state in a range of subspecialties.1-5 The path to an Oklahoma counseling license can take many years and requires a significant commitment to upgrading your skills and experience.
+This guide summarizes the path to the major types of licensure, such as Licensed Professional Counselor (LPC), and shares details about the job outlook for those seeking counseling licensure in Oklahoma in the coming years.

 Table of Contents

 - How to Become a Counselor in Oklahoma